Keeping you safe

 What should I do if I lose my card or it's stolen or I suspect someone has used it fraudulently?

-Lines are open seven days a week, Monday to Friday 8am to 9pm, Saturday 9am to 5pm and Sunday 10am to 6pm.
+Lines are open six days a week, Monday to Friday 8am to 6pm and Saturday 9am to 4pm.
+We are closed on Sunday.